Visual Arts Schools

 Below are the median and top-end earnings for different visual arts careers.
 You can also see which areas of the country tend to have the highest rates of pay for each occupation.

-All salary information is based on 2018 data from the Occupational Employment Statistics program.
+All salary information is based on 2020 data from the Occupational Employment and Wage Statistics program.
 Figures are rounded to the nearest thousand.

-- Highest-paying regions—California, New York, Georgia, Oregon, and Washington
+- Highest-paying regions: New York, California, New Jersey, Oregon, and Washington

 Multimedia artists and animators